Medically Reviewed by:John Rabkin, MD, FACSBoard Certified Bariatric Surgeon

 - Find a Gastric Sleeve Surgeon

-Up to 70% of excess weight win 1 year
+- You will lose ~ 70% of your excess weight within 1 year

 The fastest period of weight loss is within the first three months.
 On average, patients will: